One company has aggressively advertised on my Facebook and it has really caught my eye.

 Finally, attach picture hangers to the top of the frame and you’re done!

-These DIY Smallwoods knockoffs are fairly easy to make and cost less than half a real one!
-They are now my favorite decorations in the whole house!
+These DIY Smallwoods knockoffs are fairly easy to make and cost less than half of a real one!

 If you love DIY projects as much as I do, check out my latest projects: